numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Budget, Termination Criteria, and Restarts
 ------------------------------------------

-We consider the budget, termination criteria, and restarts to be part of the benchmarked algorithm.
-Algorithms with any budget of function evaluations are eligible, our benchmarking setup is budget-free.
+Algorithms and/or setups with any budget of function evaluations are eligible, the benchmarking setup is *budget-free*.
+We consider termination criteria to be part of the benchmarked algorithm.
 The choice of termination is a relevant part of the algorithm.
-On the one hand, allowing a larger number of function evaluations increases the chance to achieve better function values.
-On the other hand, a timely termination of a stagnating run can improve the performance, as these evaluations can be used more effectively. [#]_
+On the one hand, allowing a larger number of function evaluations increases the chance to find solutions with better quality.
+On the other hand, a timely termination of stagnating runs can improve the performance, as these evaluations can be used more effectively.

-To exploit a large number of function evaluations effectively, we encourage to use independent restarts [#]_, in particular for algorithms which terminate naturally within a comparatively small budget.
-Independent restarts do not change the central performance measure [#]_, however, they improve the reliability, comparability [#]_, precision, and "visibility" of the measured results.
+To exploit a large(r) number of function evaluations effectively, we encourage to use **independent restarts** [#]_, in particular for algorithms which terminate naturally within a comparatively small budget.
+Independent restarts are a natural way to approach difficult optimization problems and do not change the central performance measure used in COCO_ (hence it is budget-free), however, independent restarts improve the reliability, comparability [#]_, precision, and "visibility" of the measured results.

-Moreover, any multistart procedure (which relies on an interim termination of the algorithm) is encouraged.
+Moreover, any **multistart procedure** (which relies on an interim termination of the algorithm) is encouraged.
-Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_), can be based on the outcome of the previous starts, or feature a systematic change of the initial conditions for the algorithm.
+Multistarts may not be independent as they can feature a parameter sweep (e.g., increasing population size [HAR1999]_ [AUG2005]_), can be based on the outcome of the previous starts, and/or feature a systematic change of the initial conditions for the algorithm.

 After a multistart procedure has been established, a recommended procedure is to use a budget proportional to the dimension, :math:`k\times n`, and run